StateVoicesNational/Spoke/docs/graphql-debug.md

 # Manual graphql testing (with rethinkdb)

+## Testing queries and mutations in graphiql

 * Every query and mutation in src/server/schema.js can be tested in the graphiql interface.
-* Open (graphiql)[localhost:3000/graphql] in one browser tab and (Rethink data explorer)[localhost:8080/#dataexplorer] in another
+* Open (graphiql)[localhost:3000/graphql] in one browser tab and (Rethink data explorer)[localhost:8080/#dataexplorer] in another.
+You can use the Data Explorer to verify specific data changes after a query or mutation.
   * If you're not using RethinkDB, open a query interface for the current database.
 * Enter a valid graphQL query or mutation.
-Inspect src/server/schema or the tree in the graphiql docs to see available queries and mutations.
+Inspect src/server/schema or the tree in the graphiql Docs tab to see available queries and mutations.

-* Example mutation - takes an input object, creates a valid invitation object and requests id of the newly created invitation in response:
+### Example mutation - takes an input object, creates a valid invitation object and requests id of the newly created invitation in response:

 ```
 mutation {